jabbeboy/php_logger/README.md

 * Administrator selects a session from the list
 * System presents a list of all log items in each requests in that session ordered by time

-Admin is the only authorized user that should be able to log in, therefor there is no registration system.